CapSap/paddy-product-finder/README.md

 	5. User is able to interact with sales data (dig in and find which exact skus, remove or add a sku on the fly)

 ### First attempt

+Reading the excel files were not too tricky.
+The crux is how to determine if a sku is related or not?
 I tried to use a fuzzy search but was not happy with results.
+I didn't look too deep into tweaking fuzzywuzzy.
 I then stumbled across BERT (A google natural language transformer) and now I am in over my head.
 With the help of GPT I've got something together.

+One ammendment to problem 1- I only need to find the most related sku instead of many results.

+After reaching out to a community, here are some other things to try:
+ - "Another potential strategy is removing common terms/attributes in the equation which typically contribute to false matches particularly if it consumes most of the input presentation like your 'ZoneKnit Leggings' example. "
+ - "Try defining match clusters based on the match scores so you can focus on which ones to tweak:

+Exact (1)
+Very High (.95-1)
+High (.90-.94)
+Medium (.85 -.9)
+and so on.

+Typically you blindfoldedly accept the first two clusters above and safely automate them to your downstream processes

+Top tip: about data quality/data matching, you do not draw lines, you draw circles and there will always be those outliers.